PalisadoesFoundation/talawa-docs/docs/talawaApi/constraints/organization.md

 ## How to create `Organization` ?

-1. A user should create an account by signing up by their credentials.
-Steps for signing up are given on previous page.
+1. A user should create an account by signing up with their credentials.
+Steps for signing up are given [here](../authentication#sign-up).

-2. Upon creating an account the use information would get stored in the `databse`.
+2. Upon creating an account the necessary information would get stored in the `Database`.
 Now to create an `Organization` a request should be send to api having given fields.

    1. Organisation Name,
    2. Privacy Settings (Public Or Private)